alicehillier/life-for-lydia/README.md

     be printed to the console.
 I replaced all inputs with getpass, which greatly improved readability and produced a cleaner look.

+6. Issue: User feedback suggested that the instructions in the introduction weren't clear enough, as it was only mentioned that the number keys were needed.
+In fact, the user is required to type a valid number and then press the 'enter' key.

+    Solution: I updated the instructions paragraph in the introduction function, providing more clarity and a better user experience.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)